puppetlabs/puppetlabs-bootstrap/README.md

 ## Description

 This module provides the bootstrap task.
-This allows you to install puppet-agent on un-puppeted hosts via the ssh transport.
+This allows you to install Puppet agents on un-puppeted hosts via the ssh or winrm transports.

 ## Requirements

-This module requires both the `bolt` task runner and a Puppet Enterprise 2017.3 or later master to be installed on the machine from which you are running bolt commands (the controller node).
-Machines receiving task requests must have bash for now.
+This module requires both the `bolt` gem on the machine from which you are running bolt commands (the controller node), and a Puppet Enterprise 2017.3 or later master hosting agent repositories.

+Linux machines receiving task requests must have bash for now.
+Windows machines must have PowerShell.
 (See [Limitations](#limitations) for more info.)

 ## Usage